yushulx/python-mrz-scanner-sdk/README.md

 # Python Extension: MRZ Scanner SDK
-The project is a Python-C++ binding of [Dynamsoft Label Recognizer](https://www.dynamsoft.com/label-recognition/overview/).
-It aims to help developers build **Python MRZ scanner** apps on Windows and Linux.
+The goal of this project is to provide a Python-C++ binding for [Dynamsoft Label Recognizer](https://www.dynamsoft.com/label-recognition/overview/), enabling developers to create **MRZ scanner** applications for both Windows and Linux platforms using Python.

 ## License Key
 Get a [30-day FREE trial license](https://www.dynamsoft.com/customer/license/trialLicense/?product=dlr) to activate the SDK.